Why Study Economics?

 - Why don’t people save enough for retirement?

-- Why are people that are more knowledgeable about sports less confident in their ability to pick who will win the game?
+- Why are people who are more knowledgeable about sports less confident in their ability to pick who will win the game?

 - How big will farms be 10, 20, or 30 years from now?